Hishiro64/home-server/docs/HARDWARE/Parts List.md

     The Pi always thermal throttles without any cooling.
     * [SunFounder Raspberry Pi Cooling Fan, Raspberry Pi Ice Tower Cooler](https://www.amazon.com/SunFounder-Raspberry-Cooling-Heatsink-Radiator/dp/B09QPBT4GL/)
-        * ❗ I had one of the fans it came with, fail on me after around 8 months (245 Days).
+        * ❗ I had one of the included fans, fail on me after around 8 months.
 I expect the 2nd one it came with to also fail as well.
 These small fans are cheap, and it might be better off it just get a reliable one in the first place.
         * ❗ [Noctua NF-A4x10 5V](https://www.amazon.com/Noctua-Cooling-Bearing-NF-A4X10-FLX-5V/dp/B00NEMGCIA/) (Untested)

     This case can house all the combinations in this hardware section.